-Have you ever turned around a bottle of chocolate syrup and read the ingredient list?
+Have you ever looked at the backside of bottle of chocolate syrup and read the ingredient list?
 There are some that are better than others, but you’ll be surprised to know just how easy it is to make homemade chocolate syrup.

 Made with five very simple ingredients that you probably already have in your kitchen, it’s easy to prep, and this easy chocolate syrup recipe cooks for only a few minutes.

 Once it’s done, it is ready for ice cream, cakes, cookies, pancakes, or whatever delicious treat you have in mind.

 Use it right away (be careful, it’s hot!) or let it cool a bit.
 It will thicken as it cools, so it’s preferred to let it cool at least a touch before using.

 The vanilla in this chocolate syrup brings out the fudgy flavor, and this creamy chocolate syrup brings out the best in your cooking and baking.

 Sweet, rich, fudgy, and just right for drizzling, dipping, and swirling, this chocolate syrup is a delicious addition to whatever you have cooking.